PowerDMS/PowerDMS-API-Client/README.md

 # PowerDMS-API-Client
-A C# client library for the PowerDMS API
+A C# client library for the PowerDMS REST API